cebem1nt/matrix/README.md

 python3 matrix.py somefile.txt
 ```

-This will make matrix.py to try to interpretate input file and make calculations, printing them to stdout.
-Syntax is like python code, Example of instruction file:
+This will make matrix.py to try to interpretate input file and make calculations.
+Syntax is same as python code, To print matrix you can use print() or show().
+Example of instruction file:

 ```py
 A = Matrix(